Rkxzy/Gamblit-Autstore-Discord/README.md

 - Python 3.8 or higher
 - A Discord Application with Bot
-- Gamblit account with API access
+- Gamblit account with token access
 - PayPal account (for payment processing)

 ### 2. Discord Developer Portal Configuration